Skein and cluster algebras of unpunctured surfaces for $\mathfrak{sl}_3$: Quantum cluster algebras

-Here is a remark on the labeling.
+\begin{dfn} Define the \emph{surface subgraph} to be the subgraph $\Exch'_{\mathfrak{sl}_3,\Sigma} \subset \Exch_{{\mathfrak{sl}_3,\Sigma}}$ such that \begin{itemize} \item the vertices are the seeds corresponding to the decorated cell decompositions; \item the edges are mutations realizing changes of the signs (\cref{fig:triangle_quivers}) and those realizing flips (\cref{fig:flip sequence}). \end{itemize} The exchange matrix $B^{(\omega)}$ for any vertex $\omega \in \Exch'_{\mathfrak{sl}_3,\Sigma}$ is determined by the corresponding quiver in \cref{fig:flip sequence}. \end{dfn} Here is a remark on the labeling.
 If we fix a labeling $\ell: I(\bD) \xrightarrow{\sim} \{1,\dots,N\}$, then the part of the exchange graph shown in \cref{fig:flip sequence} can be lifted to the labeled exchange graph $\bExch_\sfs$.
 We call the pair $(\bD,\ell)$ a \emph{labeled decorated triangulation}.
 In particular, we can use such a labeling for the indices of exchange matrices $B^{(\omega)}$ associated with the vertices in this part.
-In other words, for two ideal triangulations $\Delta$ and $\Delta'$ related by a single flip, the two sets $I(\Delta)$ and $I(\Delta')$ can be canonically identified, and we use this set as the common index set $I(\omega)$ for these exchange matrices. \end{dfn}
+In other words, for two ideal triangulations $\Delta$ and $\Delta'$ related by a single flip, the two sets $I(\Delta)$ and $I(\Delta')$ can be canonically identified, and we use this set as the common index set $I(\omega)$ for these exchange matrices.

-\begin{rem}[Relation to the moduli space $\A_{SL_3,\Sigma}$] Via the Goncharov--Shen's construction \cite[Section 5.2]{GS19}, for any decorated triangulation $\bD$, we get a collection $\mathbf{A}^{\bD}$ of regular functions on the moduli space $\A_{SL_3,\Sigma}$ of decorated $SL_3$-local systems on $\Sigma$.
+\begin{rem}[Relation to the moduli space $\A_{SL_3,\Sigma}$] Via the Goncharov--Shen's construction \cite[Section 8.2]{GS19}, for any decorated triangulation $\bD$, we get a collection $\mathbf{A}^{\bD}$ of regular functions on the moduli space $\A_{SL_3,\Sigma}$ of decorated $SL_3$-local systems on $\Sigma$.
 Here the sign $+$ (resp. $-$) assigned to a triangle corresponds to the reduced word $(1,2,1)$ (resp. $(2,1,2)$) of the longest element $w_0 \in W(\mathfrak{sl}_3)$ in the Weyl group of $\mathfrak{sl}_3$, and thanks to the cyclic symmetry of the cluster structure on the moduli space $\A_{SL_3,T}$, we do not need to choose a vertex of each triangle $T$ as required there.
 Thus we get a seed $(B^{\bD},\mathbf{A}^{\bD})$ in the field of rational functions on $\A_{SL_3,\Sigma}$.
-These seeds are mutation-equivalent to each other \cite[Theorem 5.7]{GS19}.
-We have the isomorphisms
+These seeds are mutation-equivalent to each other \cite[Theorem 8.7]{GS19}.
+We have the isomorphisms \cite[Theorem 4.3]{IOS}\footnote{In general, it is true that the function ring $\cO(\A^\times_{G,\Sigma})$ coincides with the upper bound $\UCA_{\sfs({\mathfrak{g},\Sigma)}}(\bD)$ at any decorated triangulation $\bD$ by an argument parallel to the proof of \cite[Theorem 1.1]{Shen20}.
+The first author thanks Linhui Shen for his explanation of this statement. }.